Over the last two weeks I’ve developed a niche social network around childhood videogames. I named it my childhood games.

 In order to rapidly develop a prototype, I decided to use the battle-tested PHP framework CodeIgniter.
 Newer frameworks like FuelPHP or Laravel are promising, but their documentation and community still lacks behind CodeIgniter’s.

 For the view (front-end) I chose Bootstrap, a framework developed at Twitter to encourage consistency.

-A Note about Frameworks
+A note about frameworks

-As said my childhood games is a niche social network focused on childhood videogames.
+my childhood games is a niche social network focused on childhood videogames.

-People can register with Facebook, Twitter or create an independent my childhood games account.
-Afterwards they can select their favorite childhood games, who are automatically pulled from the API of TheGamesDB.net, but you can also submit missing games or even add game details.
-Everybody gets a public profile url ending with their username, if it isn’t disabled in their privacy settings.
-Every game favorite gets a like, which reflects in the top 100 list.
-I’m sure people will discover new masterpieces on my childhood games.
-The complete library is searchable and every game has a details-view in which people can discuss the game or arrange a meeting to play their beloved games together.
+People can register with Facebook, Twitter, or their email address.
+Afterwards they can select their favorite childhood games, which are automatically pulled from TheGamesDB.net API.
+You can also submit missing games and add game details.
+Everybody gets a public profile URL ending with their username, unless disabled in their privacy settings.
+The top-100 list reflects the most popular games, which allows people to discover masterpieces that they might have missed out on.
+Furthermore, the complete library is searchable, and every game has a details-view in which people can discuss and arrange meetups to play their beloved games together.

 I started my childhood games as an experiment, and to put the model-view-controller (MVC) pattern into practice.
 If you’re interested to take over the project, feel free to reach out.